MasterOfMalt/Atom.DevOps.GitHubActions/README.md

 ## Configuration

-Copy 'tests/.env_example' to '.env' and edit GITHUB_TOKEN to your github personal access token.
+Copy 'tests/.env_example' to 'tests/.env' and edit GITHUB_TOKEN to your github personal access token.

 ```bash